PostHog/posthog.com/contents/blog/features-sell.md

 Features tell, benefits sell.
 Well, they used to.

 Marketing lore tells you that you must focus on the _why_, not the what.
-"No one buys a CRM, they buy a way to increase their revenue" - the sort of thing you hear at a TED Talk.
+"No one buys a CRM, they buy a way to increase their revenue".
+I disagree.

 I'm sure this worked great when it was invented.
 But now, it feels tired and out-of-touch.
 Developers seem especially sensitive to vague language when evaluating products.